datacite/blog/source/posts/our-commitment-to-posi.html.md

 ---
 layout: post
-title: "DataCite's commitment to The Principles of Open Scholarly Infrastructure"
+title: DataCite's commitment to The Principles of Open Scholarly Infrastructure
 author:
   - mbuys
-date: "2021-08-30"
+date: '2021-08-30'
 tags:
   - DataCite
 doi: 10.5438/vy7h-g464
 ---
 DataCite was founded in 2009 on the principle of being an open stakeholder governed community that is open to participation from organizations around the world.
 Today, that continues to be true.
 Although our services have expanded, we continue to remain grounded to our roots.
 DataCite’s umbrella was formed with the aim to safeguard common standards worldwide to support research, thereby facilitating compliance with the rules of good scientific practice.
-DataCite's identifier registration, Data File and services are foundational components of the scholarly ecosystem.
+DataCite's identifier registration, Data File, and services are foundational components of the scholarly ecosystem.
 As the ecosystem continues to evolve, governance, sustainability and living-will insurance have become increasingly important components of the open infrastructure.

 Recently several open scholarly infrastructure organizations and initiatives have adopted [The Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/posse/).
 DataCite has conducted its own audit against the principles and would like to affirm our commitment to upholding these.

 ## Governance

 <table>
   <tr>